BeSTURJC/besturjc.github.io/content/tour/index.md

               brightness: 0.7
           position: center
           color: '#555'
+    - title: 🌟 Master's Degree in Engineering for Disability and Rehabilitation
+        content: 'Join our innovative program and contribute to improving the quality of life for people with disabilities.'
+        align: right
+        background:
+          image:
+            filename: master.jpg
+            filters:
+              brightness: 0.5
+          position: center
+          color: '#333'
+        link:
+          icon: graduation-cap
+          icon_pack: fas
+          text: Join Us
+          url: ../post/25-02-14-masterrehab/
       - title: 🫶 Cutting-Edge Bioengineering Systems and Technologies Research Lab.
         content: 'Join our innovative Research Group and be a part of shaping the future of healthcare and well-being!'
         align: right